 Next, we evaluate the impact of our proposed intermediate trajectory generation (Algorithm~\ref{alg:shielded-diffusion}, line~7) on task execution speed.
-We conduct this ablation study without a person in the workspace, as the safety filter could otherwise slow down the robot.
-To this end, we define a modified version of the \textsc{Sorting} task, in which the green blocks are not picked up by a person.
-Moreover, to eliminate the effect of the initial block placement on execution time, we always use the same starting configuration.
-For comparison, we use the standard DP setup in which the generated actions are directly sent to the low-level controller at a frequency of \SI{30}{\hertz} instead of performing a time reparameterization via~\eqref{eq:shield_intended_trajectory}.
+We conducted this ablation study without a person in the workspace, as the safety filter could otherwise slow down the robot.
+To this end, we defined a modified version of the \textsc{Sorting} task, in which the green blocks are not picked up by a person.
+Moreover, to eliminate the effect of the initial block placement on execution time, we always used the same starting configuration.
+For comparison, we used the standard DP setup in which the generated actions are directly sent to the low-level controller at a frequency of \SI{30}{\hertz} instead of performing a time parameterization via~\eqref{eq:shield_intended_trajectory}.
 The results of this experiment are provided in~\autoref{tab:sorting_results}.
-Both approaches achieve the same success rate of~93\%, which is higher than in~\autoref{tab:safety_comparison}; likely due to the absence of the human and the fixed initial block configuration.
-Yet, the intermediate trajectory generation reduces the average task execution time by~\SI{14}{\percent} from~\SI{25.2}{\second} to~\SI{21.7}{\second} and increases the average Cartesian end effector speed by~\SI{13}{\percent}.
+Both approaches achieved the same success rate of~93\%, which is higher than in~\autoref{tab:safety_comparison}; likely due to the absence of the human and the fixed initial block configuration.
+Yet, the intermediate trajectory generation reduced the average task execution time by~\SI{14}{\percent} from~\SI{25.2}{\second} to~\SI{21.7}{\second} and increased the average Cartesian end-effector speed by~\SI{13}{\percent}.
 This \textbf{confirms~H4} and even shows that ensuring the kinematic and dynamic feasibility of the generated plan can lead to faster task execution without sacrificing performance. { }

-Lastly, we test our safety filter for the \textsc{Feeding} task with a real human.
-As shown in our accompanying video, the robot slows down when approaching the human, and the safeguarded policy inserts and withdraws the fork carefully and precisely.
+Lastly, we tested our safety filter for the \textsc{Feeding} task with a real human.
+As shown in our accompanying video, the robot slowed down when approaching the human, and the safeguarded policy inserted and withdrew the fork carefully and precisely.
 These experiments highlight the potential of our approach to harness the expressiveness of DPs for highly safety-critical applications, such as healthcare.